A Q&A with Senior Developer Bertrand Karerangabo

 TL;DR: If you're doing something where you would have to routinely escape UIKit, then React Native probably can't help you.

-3. Can I build games in React Native?
+3. Other than mobile apps, can I also build games in React Native?

 Yes, you could.
 OpenGL performs like a dream.
 You can definitely build games.
 Some cool ones with UIView + Animations, too.
 The problem is that you may not want to, especially if you already depend on a large mainstream game SDK.
 The same can probably be said for intensive video editing apps.
 See TLDR above.

-4. What are the tools/libraries that enable us to use React Native app with a FLUXy architecture?
+4. What are the tools/libraries that enable us to use React Native mobile apps with a FLUXy architecture?

 The same ones you use today.
 You can (should?) just use redux.
 You can even use react-redux (3.x until this issue is closed).
 You may not be able to bring over your react-router/redux-router but that's not really a loss.
 If you can't live with it, you can track this issue.